carter4299/web_services/README.md

-# World Impact Real Estate | USA1031.com
+# //World Impact Real Estate | //USA1031.com

 ### Overview of Industry Standards in Web & Marketing
 ### If you are not reading this on github and the display is code open the README.pdf